rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 #### 1. User Authentication Page (+30)

+- (+5) The login field is checked by a validator.
+The validator must be different from the password applied in the field.
+The selection of validation criteria and their display options is at the student's discretion.
-- (+10) The authentication form validates the entered data based on at least two different criteria.
-Such as, for example, case sensitivity and the use of special characters.
-The selection of validation criteria and their display options is at the student's discretion and must be evaluated solely based on the quantity and functionality.
+- (+5) The password field is checked by a validator.
+The validator must be different from the one used in the login field.
+The selection of validation criteria and their display options is at the student's discretion.
 - (+5) The user is unable to submit an authentication request with data that has not passed validation.
 - (+5) In case of an authentication error (based on the server response), a message indicating the corresponding error sent by the server must be displayed.
+The message does not have to be a complete copy of the server's response.
 - (+5) User authentication is possible both by clicking the button with the mouse or by pressing the "Enter" key without the need to focus on the button.
 - (+5) Access is granted only to not authenticated users.

-#### 2. Main Page (+10)
+#### 2. Main Page (+5)

-- (+10) Access is granted only to authenticated users.
+- (+5) Access is granted only to authenticated users.

-#### 3. Header (on the main page) (+10)
+#### 3. Header (on the main page) (+15)

-- (+3) Displays the current authenticated user's name.
+- (+5) Displays the current authenticated user's name.
-- (+2) Displays the app's name.
+- (+5) Displays the app's name.
 - (+5) Includes a logout button which when pressed terminates the current session and opens the authentication form (window/page).

 #### 4. Footer (on the main page) (+5)